NicolasJamar/random_404_page/README.md

 A very simple plugin for WordPress to generate a random 404 page.

-## Description

-In your WordPress theme, you have to create a folder `404-templates` and inside add folders `template-1` with your 404 pages.

 ## Installation

 This section describes how to install the plugin and get it working.